 Following enrollment, the next 90 days begins a period of relationship building between the Coach and the young person.
 If Coaches cannot build relationships with youth, they cannot help them make progress with their goals!
-The Coach will also start the process of building relationships with the key adults in the young person's life - his/her Case Planner, the parent(s)/family, and school/program staff.
-During this period, the Coach should also visit the young person's school/program and start to collect key data.
+The Coach will also start the process of building relationships with the key adults in the young person's life - namely the MAAP or Close to Home staff connected to the young person and their parent(s)/family.
+During this period, the Coach should also visit the young person's school and start to collect key data.
+(See Fair Futures Juvenile Justice Program Manual Section 13).